Have you ever heard the term “rheumatology” and wondered what it means? You’re not alone!

 - Physical Therapy: Physical therapy can be a valuable treatment option for rheumatic diseases.
 A physical therapist can develop an exercise program tailored to patients’ needs and goals.
 Exercise can help improve mobility, reduce pain and inflammation, and prevent further joint damage.

 - Joint Injections: Injections of corticosteroids or other medications directly into the affected joint can relieve pain and inflammation.
-This is a standard treatment option for osteoarthritis or rheumatoid arthritis.
+It is a standard treatment option for osteoarthritis or rheumatoid arthritis.

 - Surgery: In some cases, surgery may be necessary to repair or replace damaged joints.
 Joint replacement surgery, such as a hip or knee replacement, can be a life-changing treatment option for patients with severe joint damage.